albertovth/AI-assisted-memo-generation-for-secure-environments/README.md

 The following points summarize the project:

 * Organizations who share information on cloud servers, like some AI-models, increase the risk of exposing this information
-* At the same time, the potential benefits of AI create a desire for AI capabilities
+* At the same time, the potential benefits of AI create a desire for AI-capabilities
 * This creates a need for secure, AI-powered document generation, either on-premises or externally

 This project is driven by the need to balance the efficiency gains from AI with the imperative of data security.